-As Christians, our ultimate desire should be to know and love God more deeply and grow to be more grounded in Him and His Word, whatever the cost.
+As Christians, our ultimate desire should be to know and love God more deeply.
+We should long for growth – to be more grounded in Him and His Word, whatever the cost.
 So, from a purely logical standpoint, if trials produce a more grounded, fixed and firm faith, we absolutely can be joyful in trials.
 But of course, that’s easier said than done.

-This kind of joy does not mean we ignore, deny, and avoid our circumstances or suppress emotions of grief and sadness.
+This kind of joy does not mean we ignore, deny, and avoid our circumstances.
+Nor does it mean we suppress emotions of grief and sadness.
 It means that in the midst of our pain and suffering, we are able to see God’s presence.
 We are able to trust that God will bring good from our suffering (as He promises in Romans 8:28), that He empathizes with us through His Son, and is actively engaged in the midst of our trials.
-This type of trust strengthens our foundation in Christ and it’s oftentimes in the most challenging circumstances that we are able to see God do His greatest works.
+This type of trust strengthens our foundation in Christ.
+And oftentimes, it’s in the most challenging circumstances that we are able to see God do His greatest works.

 This is such a beautiful example of this verse lived out.
-We do not rejoice in the loss of loved ones, a terminal diagnosis, an unfaithful spouse, a home foreclosure, a wayward child, crippling mental illness, or whatever your trials may be.
-But as we mourn, we can still have hope, knowing that by grace through faith, we are not only promised eternal life and forgiveness of sin (though that in itself would be enough), we can cling to God’s promise that He will never leave us nor forsake us, that Jesus empathizes with our pain, that He will bring good from the darkest circumstances, and that He will use this testing of our faith to produce unwavering faith within us.
+Of course, we do not rejoice in the loss of loved ones, a terminal diagnosis, an unfaithful spouse, a home foreclosure, a wayward child, crippling mental illness, or whatever your trials may be.
+But as we mourn, we can still have hope.
+By grace through faith, we are not only promised eternal life and forgiveness of sin (though that in itself would be enough).
+We can cling to God’s promise that He will never leave us nor forsake us.
+Jesus empathizes with our pain.
+He will bring good from the darkest circumstances.
+And, He will use this testing of our faith to produce unwavering faith within us.

-So, dear sister (or brother) in Christ, whatever you are going through right now, no matter how dark and numerous the trials in your life may be, God sees you.
-He is right here with you, actively at work in your circumstances and the deepest places of your heart to produce steadfast faith within you.
-Cling to Him in prayer and His Word, worship Him, and trust He is good, His character unchanging, and that He is faithful to every one of His promises.
+So, dear sister in Christ, whatever you are going through right now, no matter how dark and numerous the trials in your life may be, God sees you.
+He is right here with you.
+Jesus is actively at work in your circumstances and the deepest places of your heart to produce steadfast faith within you.
+Cling to Him in prayer and His Word.
+Worship Him and trust He is good.
+His character unchanging and He is faithful to every one of His promises.

-If you are still wrestling with a past trial, struggling to see where God was in the midst of it, tell Him.
-Ask Him to reveal where He was, to show you His goodness and faithfulness through it, and to bring you peace that surpasses all understanding.
+If you are still wrestling with a past trial or struggling to see where God was in the midst of it, tell Him.
+Ask Him to reveal where He was.
+Pray that He would reveal His goodness and faithfulness through it and to bring you peace that surpasses all understanding.
 It may take time, but keep seeking Him and worshipping Him as you wrestle.
 He hears you. 🖤

 Do you want to support more content like this?
 Please consider becoming a patron.
 Click here to read more about my mission.